-David E. Zimmerman, Pharm.D., BCPSAssistant Professor of Pharmacy
+David E. Zimmerman, Pharm.D., BCPSAssistant Professor Of Pharmacy Practice

 Mylan School of Pharmacy